cnerg/cnerg.github.com/community/people/pphw/nontech.md

 twitter-feed: true
 ---

-Paul Wilson is the Grainger Professor of Nuclear Engineering and current department chair of [University of Wisconsin–Madison](http://www.wisc.edu)‘s [Department of Nuclear Engineering & Engineering Physics](http://engineering.wisc.edu/neep).
+Paul Wilson is the Grainger Professor of Nuclear Engineering in [University of Wisconsin–Madison](http://www.wisc.edu)‘s [Department of Nuclear Engineering & Engineering Physics](http://engineering.wisc.edu/neep).
 His research uses computer models to improve the designs of complex nuclear energy systems and to shed light on important policy aspects of the nuclear fuel cycle, including nuclear waste management and non-proliferation.
 Paul joined UW–Madison as an assistant professor in August 2001 as part of the [Energy Systems and Policy Hiring Initiative](https://facstaff.provost.wisc.edu/cluster-hiring-initiative/).
 Born in Scotland and raised Canada, Paul has a degrees from the [University of Toronto](https://www.utoronto.ca) (1992), the [Karlsruhe Institute of